MarcoKuehne/marcokuehne.github.io/README.md

 Edit something in the README.md:

-- `git add README.md`
+    git add README.md
-- `git commit -m "added something in the readme"`
+    git commit -m "added something in the readme" git push

 How to push?
+Easy ...

 ### git remote add